etnbrd/metalsmith-privileges/README.md

 ```

 You can use different handle to define the level of privileges, by configuring the `handle` option. `privileges` is the default.

+All the links to local files will be updated to point to the privileged files.

 ### In the build